david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 #So what?
 ---------
-Accessing thread local variables is cheap in all cases ; the lookup done by the glibc is very fast (and always takes a constant time).
+Accessing thread local variables is cheap in both cases ; the lookup done by the glibc is very fast (and takes a constant time).
-But if your code is &mdash; or could be &mdash; loaded as a dynamic module and is very speed critical, then it can be useful to simply store the reference to some thread local variables.
+But if your code is &mdash; or could be &mdash; loaded as a dynamic module and is speed critical, then it can be worth spending some time to __avoid this lookup__.

+One easy win could be to access the thread local data from the same block of code.
+The compiler will be smart enough to call only once _\_\_tls\_get\_addr_.
+This could be done by, for example, __inlining__ the function that access the TLS.

+One could think about _keeping the reference_ of the thread local variable, but I found this solution very dodgy.
+You might have to prepare your arguments to pass the code review :) ...

 More information about the TLS and its implementation on GNU/Linux in [ELF Handling for TLS]("https://www.akkadia.org/drepper/tls.pdf") from Ulrich Drepper.